Ihsoj-Mahos/Combinatorial_Computing/Week_4/README.md

 In this week, we shall be focusing upon Generation of elementary configurations.
 The content to be covered is given below.
 Though we will eventually focus on the implementation, a lot of math is going to be involved in this SoC.
 So, it is highly encouraged for you to ask doubts on the whatsapp group :)

+## Some interesting stuff

+At this point you're probably wondering what [this](../delaunay.png) thing is.
+This is a type of triangulation called the "delaunay triangulation".
+Basically, given a set of discrete points, can you triangulate them so that no point lies inside the circumcircles of resulting triangles.
+This has polynomial time algorithms and the history of this is quite interesting, can be found [here](https://en.wikipedia.org/wiki/Delaunay_triangulation).
+[This](https://www.sciencedirect.com/science/article/pii/S0010448597000821) is a very good paper about the delaunay triangulation.

 ## Reading

 In this week, we will cover generation of elementary configurations, partitions, sets, permutations and some random discrete math stuff.